-Take a boat trip with your erstwhile hound, it’s a real treat if you are on holiday in the Inner Hebrides.
+Take a boat trip with your erstwhile hound to Fingal's Cave on Staffa, it’s a real treat if you are on holiday in the Inner Hebrides.
 It’s difficult to avoid a boat trip of some description if you are in Scotland, it’s part of getting around!
 It’s also a wonderful opportunity to go seabird spotting, keep an eye out for puffins and razorbills.
 If your dog is a seafaring hound, it’s good fun.
 Old dogs will take a trip aboard in their stride, younger dogs might need a cuddle to reassure them that all is well!

 Tree trunks and the dog – best friends.
 Well, the dog gets to scratch and the tree gets more nutrients and their fleeting company too.
 So, head out to Anagach Woods, your dog will love it.
 According to the lovely dog-devoted film, Dean Spanley, when a dog is sniffing another’s scent on a tree it can be compared to a scholar reading a book.
 If this is true, then Anagach must be like the National Library of Scotland for pups.
 Also, it’s a great place to appreciate wooded nature and to encounter unusual birds like the capercaillie.

 Take your dog out for a pint at this dog-friendly brewery, Fyne Ales has even perfected a beer for them too!
 In addition to this exciting news, you can also buy dog biscuits that are made from the same grain the brewers use to make the beer!
 Unbeatable!
 So, if you are in Argyll and you like fine ales, this is the destination for you and your four-legged drinking buddy.